 Joe is a CPA and graduate of Northern Illinois University.
 He served for more than 25 years in various executive positions for nonprofit associations.
 Most recently Joe retired from his position as the Executive Director for the Insurance Accounting & Systems Association (IASA).
 In retirement Joe has continued his support for nonprofit organizations as a frequent volunteer providing tax and financial counseling.
 Joe is a father of five awesome children and four exceptional grandchildren.
 He has lived in the greater Chicagoland area all his life and currently resides in Park Ridge.

-In a few days, voters will go to the polls.
-They will decide the leadership of their country as they confront grave challenges to its democratic institutions against the backdrop of the ongoing ravages of the COVID-19 pandemic and its accompanying economic turmoil.
+ABOVE: Bolivia's Plurinational legislative assembly In a few days, voters will go to the polls.
+They will not only decide the leadership of their country but will also confront grave challenges to...